croemheld/lkm-rootkit/README.md

 ### Install
 Kernel modules are installed using the `insmod` command.
 In this project we also install two other modules (`nf_reject_ipv4` and `nf_reject_ipv6`) which are neccessary to enable and use all functionalities this rootkit offers.
 To install all modules at once, just use the `make load` command.

-Now the rootkit module has been installed.
-The fun starts now!
+### Uninstall
+To properly uninstall this rootkit along with the other two kernel modules, use the `make unload` command.
+Make sure the rootkit module is not hidden when unloading.

 ## Rootkit functionalities
 ### Covert communication channel